TheEliteCoder1/Knowliz/README.md

 show_awnser
 ```
 <h4>If you type in the text
-between the quotations as shown above correctly, it will show you the awnser.
+between the text as shown above correctly, it will show you the awnser.
 The awnsers which you choose to show are recorded as the amount of awnsers you couldn't guess.</h4>

 <img src="demo4.png">